Updated December 2014

 - 2 Grant County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 29 health care professionals from Grant County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 2 enrollments in KU Medical Center continuing education courses and conferences by Grant County health care professionals in Fiscal Year 2014.

 Advancing Health Care Access

-- 5 Grant County residents made visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in 2012.
+- Grant County residents made 6 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in Fiscal Year 2014.